 Home education programs are required to teach language, reading, spelling, writing, geography, history of the United States and Ohio, government, math, science, health, physical education, fine arts (including music), first aid, safety, and fire prevention.

 Parents providing a home education program must assure the superintendent that they will provide at least 900 hours of home education per school year.

 Parents home educating their children under Ohio’s homeschool statute are required to annually assess their children’s academic proficiency.
 You may select one of three options to comply with the assessment regulation.

 Two, you may choose to submit a written narrative indicating that a portfolio of samples of your child’s work has been reviewed by a qualified person and that your child’s academic progress for the year is in accordance with the child’s abilities.
-The narrative must be prepared by a licensed or certified teacher or by someone else whom you and the superintendent have agreed upon.
+The narrative must be prepared by an Ohio licensed or certified teacher or by someone else whom you and the superintendent have agreed upon.

 Three, you may choose another form of assessment than those listed above if you and the superintendent have agreed upon it.